-xxxxx has previous experience of providing the winter maintenance service in a local authority environment with Fife Regional Council.
-Kevin has been involved in delivering Winter Service Operations within the South East Unit since 2001 and in the North West Unit since April 2013. xxxxxx has been formally approved as Winter Service Manager by Transport Scotland (29 May 2013).
+XXXXX has previous experience of providing the winter maintenance service in a local authority environment with Fife Regional Council.
+XXXXX has been involved in delivering Winter Service Operations within the South East Unit since 2001 and in the North West Unit since April 2013.
+XXXXX has been formally approved as Winter Service Manager by Transport Scotland (29 May 2013).